Inside this Newsletter:

 Talk about the good times.

 Create good memories now, and then reminisce.
-Never forget why
+Never forget

-you choose to be with this person.
+why you choose to be with this person.

 Don't keep secrets.
 Secrets

 erode the love and the trust.
-You can have private thoughts, but
+You can have private thoughts,

-haven't shared with him/her first.
+that you haven't shared with him/her first.